Edward J. Konieczny: Religious career

 After 18 years in police work, Konieczny's career turned toward religion.
-He enrolled in the Church Divinity School of the Pacific, where he earned a Master of Divinity degree, and was ordained as a priest and a deacon in the Episcopal Church in 1994.
+He enrolled in the Church Divinity School of the Pacific, where he earned a Master of Divinity degree.
 He continued his religious education at Seabury-Western Theological Seminary, where he earned a Doctor of Ministry in Church Growth and Development.
-Later in his church career, both schools have awarded him a Doctor of Divinity degree, honoris cause.
+Later in his church career, both schools have awarded him a Doctor of Divinity degree, honoris causA.

 Election as bishop

-On May 5, 2007, Rev. Dr. Konieczny, then serving as rector of St. Matthews Episcopal Church in Grand Junction, Colorado, was elected as the Bishop of the Episcopal Diocese of Oklahoma.
+On May 5, 2007, Konieczny, then serving as rector of St. Matthew's Episcopal Church in Grand Junction, Colorado, was elected as the Bishop of the Episcopal Diocese of Oklahoma.
 The Diocese of Oklahoma covers the entire state 70000 mi2, 69 congregations, three Diocesan Schools, two Retirement/Assisted Living Homes, a Camp and Conference Center and multiple other institutions and ministries.
 (Note: Prior to his posting in Grand Junction, he had served several congregations in the Diocese of Texas.)
 The election was held in the St. Paul's Cathedral at Oklahoma City.
 Out of six candidates, he received the most lay votes and the most clergy votes on the first ballot.
 His predecessor as Bishop of Oklahoma was Robert M. Moody, who had been elected in 1987, and had served since 1989.
 Bishop Ed announced his retirement effective in 2020, and on December 14, 2019, the diocesan convention elected Poulson Reed as bishop coadjutor.
 Reed succeeded him as Bishop Diocesan December 31, 2020.